temporalio/temporal/docs/non-deterministic-error.md

 For example, in the case of "Decision State Machine Panic", we might have to reset the workflows by command:

-*$nohup cadence --do samples-domain --env prod wf reset-batch --reason "fix outage" --query “WorkflowType=’SampleWorkflow’ AND CloseTime=missing”  --dry-run --reset-type <A-RESET-TYPE> --non_deterministic_only --skip_base_not_current &> reset.log &*
+*$nohup tctl --do samples-domain --env prod wf reset-batch --reason "fix outage" --query “WorkflowType=’SampleWorkflow’ AND CloseTime=missing”  --dry-run --reset-type <A-RESET-TYPE> --non_deterministic_only --skip_base_not_current &> reset.log &*

 For reset type, you may try LastDecisionCompleted.
 Then try FirstDecisionCompleted.
-We should also provide [firstPanicDecision](https://github.com/uber/cadence/issues/2952) resetType .
+We should also provide [firstPanicDecision](https://github.com/uber/temporal/issues/2952) resetType .

 ## AutoReset Workflow

-Cadence also provides a command to reset all progress made by any binary given a binaryChecksum.
+Temporal also provides a command to reset all progress made by any binary given a binaryChecksum.

 The way it works is to store the first decision completed ID as an **auto-reset point** for any binaryChecksum.
 Then when a customer mark a binary checksum is bad, the  badBinaryChecksum will be stored in domainConfig.
 Whenever an open workflow make any progress, it will reset the workflow to the auto-reset point.